npjava2006/npjava17new/README.md

 # npjava17new
-This Project is to see new java 17 features.
+This Project is to see only new java 17 features.
+Driven by Test Driven Development with Junit 5